 The course will focus on 3D scene creation and visualization using open-source Blender 3.3 LTS.
 We will start by demonstrating the basics and features of Blender.
-We will go through the fundamentals of Geometry Nodes in Blender before concentrating on procedural modeling with Geometry Nodes to create various 3D scenes (such as generating a valley with houses, roads, and vegetation or even generating some scientific elements).
+We will go through the fundamentals of Geometry Nodes in Blender before concentrating on procedural modeling with Geometry Nodes to create various 3D scenes (such as generating a valley with bridge, houses and vegetation).
+In this 3D scene, we will create a model with volumetric data, manipulate voxels and turn it into actual geometry.
 We will introduce our developed plug-in to render the finished scene on the HPC cluster.
-As part of the program, we will also demonstrate how to use Blender's Shader Editor and an AI tool using which you can create photo-realistic imaginative textures.
 We will demonstrate how to create your own add-on during the course.
-Within the course, we will also work with an example of volumetric data, manipulate voxels, visualize the data, and turn it into actual geometry.
+We will also model some scientific elements using Geometry Nodes (such as molecules).
+As part of the program, we will demonstrate how to use Blender's Shader Editor and an AI tool using which you can create photo-realistic imaginative textures.

 Benefits for the attendees, and what they will learn: